bmc0/dsp/README.md

 		`elliptic`.

 * `matrix4_mb [options] [surround_level]`
-	Like the `matrix4` effect, but divides the input into eleven individually steered bands in order to improve separation of concurrent sound sources.
+	Like the `matrix4` effect, but divides the input into 13 individually steered bands in order to improve separation of concurrent sound sources.
 	See the `matrix4` effect description for more information.
 * `remix selector|. ...`